-In order to implement the rules of the report entitled "A Global Regulatory Framework for More Resilient Banks and Banking Systems" published by the Basel Committee on Banking Supervision (the Basel Committee) in December 2010 and revised in June 2011 (i.e., Basel III) into Turkish law, the 2013 Equity Regulation and amendments to the Regulation on the Measurement and Evaluation of the Capital Adequacy of Banks were published in the Official Gazette dated 5 September 2013 and numbered 28756 and entered into force on 1 January 2014.
-The 2013 Equity Regulation defines capital of a bank as the sum of: (a) principal capital (i.e., Tier I capital), which is composed of core capital and additional principal capital (i.e., additional Tier I capital) and (b) supplementary capital (i.e., Tier II capital) minus capital deductions.
-Pursuant to the Regulation on the Measurement and Evaluation of the Capital Adequacy of Banks (as so amended): (i) both the minimum core capital adequacy ratio and the minimum consolidated core capital adequacy ratio are 4.5% and (ii) both the minimum Tier I capital adequacy ratio and the minimum consolidated Tier I capital ratio are 6.0%.
+In order to implement the rules of the report entitled "A Global Regulatory Framework for More Resilient Banks and Banking Systems" published by the Basel Committee on Banking Supervision (the "Basel Committee") in December 2010 and revised in June 2011 (i.e., Basel III) into Turkish law, the 2013 Equity Regulation and amendments to the 2012 Capital Adequacy Regulation were published in the Official Gazette dated 5 September 2013 and numbered 28756 and entered into force on 1 January 2014.
+The 2013 Equity Regulation defines capital of a bank as the sum of: (a) principal capital (i.e., Tier I capital), which is composed of core capital (i.e., Common Equity Tier I capital) and additional principal capital (i.e., additional Tier I capital) and (b) supplementary capital (i.e., Tier II capital) minus capital deductions.
+Pursuant to the 2012 Capital Adequacy Regulation (as so amended): (i) both the unconsolidated and consolidated minimum Common Equity Tier I capital adequacy ratio are 4.5% and (ii) both unconsolidated and consolidated minimum Tier I capital adequacy ratio are 6.0%.